These mods worked for ashbass and are not guaranteed to work for anyone else. Some modders have ruined their pedals.

 This mod needs to accommodate 4 wires coming from the G3 and into the switch box.
 So you'll need two 4-conductor jacks, two 4-conductor plugs, some length of 4-conductor cable, and two momentary SPDT/DPDT/3PDT push button switches.

 Remove the six screws from the bottom of the G3 and put them safely aside.
 Lift up the back panel.
-Zoom G3

 Unplug the battery compartment wires from the circuit board and put the back panel safely aside.
-Zoom G3

 Unscrew the two circuit board screws circled in yellow.